 Statement of Attainment in Introduction to Home and Community Care

-TAFE Statement in Mental health awareness for workers in residential aged care
+TAFE Statement on Mental health awareness for workers in residential aged care

-7. Steps To Become an Aged Care Worker In Australia
+7. Aged Care Worker Rights And Responsibilities In Australia

 You learn legal and ethical ways to work and use medical terminologies to communicate the requirements of the patients.
 Graduating with a nationally recognized and government-accredited qualification boosts your employability.

-Online aged care courses give you the flexibility to enroll and study as per your pace and preference in terms of time and place.
+Online aged care courses allow you to study at your pace and preference in terms of time and place.

-Those who qualify as aged care workers can work on the following job roles:
+Those who qualify as aged care workers can work in the following job roles:

 This professional provides residential care to elderly clients.

-Based on their needs, you will prepare a personalized care plan and assist them with their daily needs.
+You will prepare a personalized care plan based on their needs and assist them with their daily needs.

-These professionals are employed in group homes, aged care homes, and residential care centers.
+These professionals are employed in group homes, aged care homes, and residential care centres.
 They help older people with daily tasks and provide companionship to keep them engaged.

-They offer assistance to elderly people across an array of places, such as nursing facilities, group homes, and day programs.
+They assist older people across various places, such as nursing facilities, group homes, and day programs.

 A community support worker also assists disabled people and encourages them to participate in community service programs to support them with recuperation needs or mental/physical development.

-Aged care registered nurses are considered as the top position within an aged care facility.
-They are mostly employed in hospitals, medical clinics, and aged care centers.
+Registered Aged care nurses are at the top position within an aged care facility.
+They work in hospitals, medical clinics, and aged care centres.

 Workplace

-Aged care workers generally work in a residential setting, day therapy centers, homes, clinics, private residences, special dementia care units, hospitals, group homes, and community institutions.
+Aged care workers generally work in a residential setting, day therapy centres, homes, clinics, private residences, special dementia care units, hospitals, group homes, and community institutions.

 Working hours

-An average full-time aged care worker works for 43 hours a week.
+An average full-time aged care worker works 43 hours a week.

 Duties

-They are mostly involved in providing 24/7 personal care supervision, nursing, personal care, event participation, and support to aged people.
+They mainly provide 24/7 personal care supervision, nursing, personal care, event participation, and support to aged people.
 This also includes companionship and management of their disability and illness.

 Age

 The average age of workers in this sector is 45 years.
-More than 25% of workers fall within the age bracket of 45 to 54 years and only 5% of workers are above 65 years.
+More than 25% of workers fall within the age bracket of 45 to 54 years, and only 5% are above 65 years old.

 Qualifications

 Around 42.6% of the aged care workforce possess a Certificate III/IV.
-Around 3.5% hold a Post Graduate degree or a Graduate Diploma.
+About 3.5% hold a Post Graduate degree or a Graduate Diploma.

 Gender

-A large chunk of workers of nearly 80% percent working population in this sector comprises women.
+A large chunk of workers of nearly 80% of the working population in this sector comprises women.

 Client’s Preference

-Around 52% of the Australian aged population that is above 65 years, opt for in-home care while the remaining people prefer a residential aged care home.
+Around 52% of Australians over 65 years choose in-home care.
+At the same time, the remaining people prefer a residential aged care home.

-An aged care worker who is employed in a residential aged care facility is responsible for offering superior personal care and regular and uninterrupted access to medical services, nursing, event participation, and community building.
+An aged care worker in a residential facility is responsible for offering superior personal care and regular and uninterrupted access to medical services, nursing, event participation, and community building.

-Those who are employed as in-home carers have to work with the patient on a one-to-one basis.
-Their duties comprise taking the best care of the personal, domestic, traveling, and budgeting needs of the client.
+Those employed as in-home carers have to work with the patient one-to-one.
+Their duties comprise taking the best care of the client's personal, domestic, travelling, and budgeting needs.

-This includes cooking, cleaning, shopping, exercise, and discussing their health status with the client’s family members.
+This includes cooking, cleaning, shopping, exercising, and discussing their health status with the client's family.

 Yes.
-You can work but only for a limited set of jobs that do not require official accreditation.
-Also, if you do not possess the appropriate qualification, then it could even restrict your progression in the career.
+You can work only for a limited set of jobs that do not require official accreditation.
+Also, if you do not possess the appropriate qualification, it could even restrict your progression in your career.

-Successful completion of the course makes a student eligible to pursue several roles in a broad range of professional disability services, which includes respite centers and group homes.
-It won’t be possible to work without certification.
+Successful completion of the course makes a student eligible to pursue several roles in a broad range of professional disability services, which includes respite centres and group homes.
+It will only be possible to work with certification.

 Useful Links to Explore: